alexis-loumeau/Ionic2-electron-starter/README.md

 - task to build all applications with one command
 - task to do a full release process, with auto versioning, etc.
 - add auto-updating with https://www.npmjs.com/package/electron-builder

+## be careful
+if you are developping in windows it's necessary to adapt scripts command in package.json